 If these traits are familiar to you, you may have a dominant Perfectionist Plus™ time management style preference.

-Interpersonal problems can arise between a Perfectionist Plus Style Personality and others if she feels pressured to complete tasks quickly – before she has spent the right amount of time to avoid errors.
+Interpersonal problems can arise between a Perfectionist Plus Time Style Personality and others if she feels pressured to complete tasks quickly – before she has spent the right amount of time to avoid errors.
 The dark side of this style preference shows up when she focuses more on avoiding conflicts as a result of her perfectionistic nature, inaccurately estimates the time to complete tasks, and is unwilling to admit the status of works in progress to others.
-Disappointment, mistrust, and frustration can overshadow the progress, work and results when caught in these shadow behaviors.
+Disappointment, mistrust, and frustration can overshadow the progress, work, and results when caught in these shadow behaviors.
+There are 6 Time Management Personality Types in total

 Flow Steps™ offer simple choices to help resolve tension and restore freedom over time and space.